tianna0/Big-Data-Lambda-Arch/README.md

 ## Running the App
 - Download the code and open the project in your IDE of choice.
-- Set up the configurations.
+- Set up the deployment configurations.
 - Run the application by selecting ‘Run’ on the toolbar.